IBIS: A Hybrid Inception-BiLSTM and SVM Ensemble for Robust Doppler-based Human Activity Recognition: Performance Evaluation

 \subsection{Confusion Matrix for 8 Movements}

-Figure \ref{fig:conf_gen8} shows the confusion matrices for eight movements, including: standing, stand up, and arm gym.
-In Figure \ref{fig:conf_gen8}a, the original algorithm's performance worsened compared to the five-movement scenario, with a higher misclassification rate for gestures like arm gym, jumping, and sitting.
-This is likely due to the SHARP algorithm's sanitization process, where the probability of error increases proportionally with the number of classified gestures and bandwidth~\cite{Cominelli}.
+Figure \ref{fig:conf_gen8} shows the confusion matrices for eight movements, including standing, stand up, and arm gym.
+In Figure \ref{fig:conf_gen8}a, the performance of the original algorithm deteriorated compared to the five-movement scenario, exhibiting a higher misclassification rate for gestures such as arm gym, jumping, and sitting, resulting in an accuracy of 38.38\%.
+This is likely due to the SHARP algorithm's sanitization process, where the error probability increases proportionally to the number of classified gestures and bandwidth~\cite{Cominelli}.
 This behavior indicates that the original model struggled with overfitting and failed to generalize when more movements were added.

-In contrast, Figure \ref{fig:conf_gen8}b demonstrates that the overall accuracy remained high despite the addition of new movements.
-This superior performance is attributed to the combination of the IBIS network and the SVM algorithm.
+In contrast, Figure \ref{fig:conf_gen8}b shows that the overall accuracy remained high despite the addition of new movements, reaching 70.25\%.
+This superior performance is attributed to the combination of the Inception-BiLSTM hybrid network and the SVM algorithm.
 Even after attempting to improve the original model's performance by modifying the dataset split to 80\% for training, 10\% for testing, and 10\% for validation, the results remained unchanged.